-Pivot Rows To Columns in SQL Server
+Pivot Rows To Columns in SQL Server: Easy Query in 2 Steps

-Indeed, in order to work, the names of the target columns must be provided.
-And they must match the content of the pivoted column.
-This simple Pivot query example shows how to build and adapt your own query step by step.
-It simply moves the lines containing the months names to columns while computing the average amount of sales for each month.
+This simple Pivot query example shows how to build a first one and adapt it of course to your own needs, step by step.
+It simply moves the lines containing the months names to columns while computing the average amount of sales for each given month.

 In the other hand, if we don’t want to have any aggregation in the new results lines, then we need exactly one line per column created.
 In the example below we do a pivot with an aggregation and we use the average function.